 25305/35305.
 Anthropology of Food and Cuisine.
 Contemporary human foodways are not only highly differentiated in cultural and social terms, but often have long and complicated histories.
 Anthropologists have long given attention to food.
 But, until quite recently, they did so in an unsystematic, haphazard fashion.
-This course explores several related themes with a view towards both the microand macro-politics of food by examining a range of ethnographic and historical case studies and theoretical texts.
+This course explores several related themes with a view towards both the micro- and macro-politics of food by examining a range of ethnographic and historical case studies and theoretical texts.
 It takes the format of a seminar augmented by lectures (during the first few weeks), scheduled video screenings, and individual student presentations during the rest of the course.
 S. Palmié.
-Spring.
+Not offered 2010-11; will be offered 2011-12.